-At trial, you will be given the opportunity to challenge the prosecution evidence and to present your own evidence.
+If you plead not guilty, the case will be adjourned to another date for trial when you will be given the opportunity to challenge the prosecution evidence and to present your own evidence.
 You may also call any witnesses you would like to give evidence in support of your defence.

-At the conclusion of the case, the judge will decide, based on the evidence, whether or not you are guilty of the charge.
+At the conclusion of the case the magistrates will decide, based on the evidence, whether or not you are guilty of the charge.

+If you do not attend or respond to the court then the hearing will go ahead without you and you may be found guilty in your absence.
 If you are found guilty, you will be able to provide the court with any mitigating circumstances that you think the court should be aware of and a statement of your means.